Code-Institute-Submissions/the-monkees-major-project-01/README.md

 ## Features
 ### Existing Features

-1 - Landing Page - I used the concept of having a full-width image of the band with a button to enter the website stating "Come Backstage!" to add a more user-friendly experience.
+1. Landing Page - I used the concept of having a full-width image of the band with a button to enter the website stating "Come Backstage!" to add a more user-friendly experience.

+2. Backstage - I thought it was a good idea to have a "Backstage" of the website as when bands go on stage there is a chance for some  fans to go backstage and meet the band.
+This has an exclusive feeling about it and creates a more real-life experience.
+It also shows a video of them performing a song and is the only piece of content as I wanted the backstage just to be a place where viewers can go where ever they want from there.

+3. Meet The Band - This page is where fans or potential fans can know more about each band member.
+I used pictures of each band member and created a hover effect so when they hovered of the face it shows their name and when clicked it directs them to another page with more indepth infomation about them.
+This was to make it look more visually satisfying rather than having text about each one on the same page.
+On those pages will be general infomation about them (Birthday, Birth-place and insturments they play), Likes/Dislikes, History and also social media links.

+4. Archives - A place where viewers can listen to the most popular songs, look at the whole Discography of the Monkee's and see when new songs are released.

+5. Band Availability -
 ### Features Left to Implement
 Another feature idea